Thekra: Libya

 She stayed for a while in Libya and released many songs written and composed by Libyan poets and composers including Mohammed Hassan, Ali Al Kailani, Abdullah Al Mansoor and Salman Al-Tarhooni.
-Her last album released in Libya was "Nafsi Azeeza", written by the poet Al-Tarhooni, which won best performance and lyrics in the Sharm el-Sheikh festival in Egypt.
+Her last album released in Libya was "Nafsi Azeeza", written by the poet Al-Tarhooni, which won best performance and lyrics at the Sharm el-Sheikh Festival in Egypt.

 Egypt

 After her career in Libya, she returned to Tunisia for a time, but then moved to Egypt.
 In Egypt, she met the musician Hani Mihanna who produced two of her albums.
 Wehyati Andak in 1995 was successful in the Arab world: until then she was known in the West side of the Arab world, but after that album she became widely known all over the Arab world.
 Mihnna also produced her second album, As'har Ma'ah Sertak, in 1997.

 A few months later in 1997 she released Al Asami with a different producer and in 2000 Yana.
 Her last album in Egypt was Youm Aleek, released in 2003, only three days before her murder.

 Her most successful singles performed in Egyptian Arabic were: